tumaer/SciML/lecture/ae.md

 \mathcal{L}(W) = \sum_{n=1}^{N} ||x_{n} - Wx_{n}||_{2}^{2}
 $$ (ae_loss)

 which results in $\hat{W}$ being an orthogonal projection onto the first L eigenvectors of the empirical covariance of the data.
-Hence being equivalent to performing PCA.
-This is where the real power of the autoencoder begins as it can be extended in many directions:
+Hence is equivalent to performing PCA.
+This is where the real power of the autoencoder begins, as it can be extended in many directions:

 * Addition of nonlinearities
-* More, and deeper layers
+* More and deeper layers
 * Usage of specialized architectures like convolutions for more efficient computation

 There are no set limits to the addition of further quirks here.